Future Credit Students

 If qualified, students may apply for Financial Aid.
 Paying for the cost of a college education requires a partnership among parents, students and the college.
 Each partner has responsibilities to fulfill in meeting that cost.
 Financial aid is money that helps pay for the cost of education (college fees, books and supplies).
 City College of San Francisco (CCSF) participates in most Federal and State financial aid programs.
 More Info

-It is strongly recommended that new students to City College participate in an New Student Orientation.
+All non-exempt new students to City College are required to participate in New Student Orientation.
 The orientation answers many of your questions about becoming a student at City College and introduces you to essential programs, services and procedures.

 Once you have completed Steps One through Four, the Initial Educational Plan and the Matriculation Component Card must be submitted to Conlan Hall, Room 204 in order to earn the earliest possible registration date.